 ASF was first described in Kenya in 1921 and the initial reports were from Eastern and Southern African countries, which is where ASFV is presumed to have evolved87 (cf. § 5).
 ASF has subsequently spread to other areas of Africa, Europe and the Americas (Table 1).
-Currently, ASF is endemic in most of Africa68.
+Currently, ASF is endemic in most of sub-Saharan Africa68.

-During previous outbreaks in Europe and the Americas, the disease has been successfully and eradicated, except on the Italian island of Sardinia where it became endemic after its introduction in 197836.
-However, in 2007 the disease emerged in Georgia84 and has since spread to eight countries, including Lithuania, Poland, Latvia and Estonia in 2014^{24, 67, 80} (cf. Table 1, Map 1).
+During previous outbreaks in Europe and the Americas, the disease has been successfully eradicated, except on the Italian island of Sardinia where it became endemic after its introduction in 197836.
+However, in 2007 the disease emerged in Georgia84 and has since spread to 13 countries, including Lithuania, Poland, Latvia, Estonia in 2014, Moldova in 2016, and the Czech Republic and Romania in 2017^{24, 67, 80} (cf. Table 1, Map 1).